 - if recent clinical reports indicate any change in the worker's medical impairment, and

-- if the worker is currently receiving or will receive treatment that is likely to improve the worker's medical impairment, see 11-01-05, Determining Permanent Impairment.
+- if the worker is currently receiving or will receive treatment that is likely to improve their medical impairment, see 11-01-05, Determining Permanent Impairment.

-Once the usual healing time is determined, decision-makers should record this information in the file as a reminder when conducting future file reviews.
+Once the usual healing time is determined, the WSIB records this information in the file as a reminder when conducting future file reviews.

 Summary of necessary conditions and evidence

 The following information should also be consolidated in memo form in the claim file: